 “I was confronted with the situation where I could do the Indy 500 or 26 NASCAR Cup races, and really my heart is in NASCAR,” Davison said.
 “And I wanted to properly commit to it by doing as many races as I could and also moving to Charlotte (N.C.).”

 However, this is not the first time Davison has competed in NASCAR.
 Davison made four starts in the Xfinity Series between 2016 and ’18, most of which came with Joe Gibbs Racing.
 All four starts came on road courses, and Davison earned a top-five finish at Mid-Ohio and a top-10 result at Road America.

-A 23rd-place finish on the Daytona road course in February is Davison’s best result in 21 Cup starts.
-It is also the best result the Ware team has had on a road course.
+A 23rd-place finish on the Daytona road course in February and 22nd at Martinsville earlier this month are Davison’s best results in 21 Cup starts.
+That Daytona finish is also the best result the Ware team has had on a road course.

 Davison initially came to the United States chasing the open-wheel dream and IndyCar.
 But as he continues to get settled in NASCAR and hopes to be around for years to come, Davison would have done things differently if given a chance again.